 My university doesn’t have a link with NUI Galway in the area of my studies.
 Is it possible to set up a bilateral agreement so that I can spend an Erasmus period at your university?

-If your area of study is Arts, Commerce/Business or Law, then you only need to complete the online application form; no transcripts are required, although you will need to complete a learning agreement.
+If your area of study is Arts, Commerce/Business or Law, then you only need to send the signed and stamped application form; no transcripts are required, although you will need to complete a learning agreement.
 However, if your area of study is Engineering, Science or Medicine, then you will be required to submit examination transcripts along with your learning agreement, in order to allow your application and academic background to be assessed.
 Your home university academic coordinator will be able to advise you.

 If applying for Semester 2: 31st October.